 Depending on the mode they represent, transportation networks have different configurations:

 - Logistical networks.
 Such networks are a sequential multi-nodal hierarchy, implying that there are separate networks within networks.
-A typical logistics sequence is organized along three stages; raw materials and parts, manufacturing and distribution, each supported by a specific network (manufacturing network, distribution network).
-They represent sourcing relationships between actors and such networks are vulnerable to disruptions impacting one actor (e.g. a manufacturing plant, a distribution center) and the connected activities (upstream and downstream).
-This is commonly known as the cumulative effect where a small disruption could result in significant impacts along a supply chain since a product is often made of numerous components and if a part is missing, a supply chain could come temporarily to a halt.
+A typical logistics sequence is organized along three stages; raw materials and parts, manufacturing, and distribution, each supported by a specific network (manufacturing network, distribution network).
+They represent sourcing relationships between actors, and such networks are vulnerable to disruptions impacting one actor (e.g. a manufacturing plant, a distribution center) and the connected activities (upstream and downstream).
+This is commonly known as the cumulative effect, where a small disruption could result in significant impacts along a supply chain since a product is often made of numerous components.
+If a part is missing, a supply chain could come temporarily to a halt.

 - Road networks.
 Such networks are hierarchical meshes, each servicing a different scale.
 They have no tangible nodes but fixed paths with known capacity.
-While an interstate highway system is designed to connect a nation or a large region, local streets are only connecting adjacent activities to a wider framework.
-Because of their mesh structure, road networks are not highly vulnerable to disruptions, unless this disruption is at a wide-scale (e.g. a major snowstorm or a hurricane) or impacting a strategic connector such as bridges or tunnels.
-High connectivity road networks can be disrupted if a high-level connection is closed, which forces traffic on lower level connections that may not have the capacity to handle the load.
+While an interstate highway system is designed to connect a nation or a large region, local streets only connect adjacent activities to a wider framework.
+Because of their mesh structure, road networks are not highly vulnerable to disruptions, unless this disruption is wide-scale (e.g. a major snowstorm or a hurricane) or impacting a strategic connector such as bridges or tunnels.
+High-connectivity road networks can be disrupted if a high-level connection is closed, which forces traffic on lower-level connections that may not be able to handle the load.